 - Access the report of each split test

-- By right clicking a split test you can:
+- By right clicking a split test get the following options:

 - Pause a split test

 - Click the page icon to the left of the split test name to go to the page where the split test is running

 The Split Test report